-16. Safeguarding Children in Specific Circumstances: Peer on Peer abuse
+14. Safeguarding Children in Specific Circumstances: Peer on Peer abuse

-- School recognises that children can abuse other children and such behaviours are never viewed simply as 'banter' or as part of growing up.
-We recognise that peer on peer abuse can take many different forms such as:
+- The school recognises that children can abuse other children and such behaviours are never viewed simply as 'banter' or as part of growing up.
+We recognise that peer on peer abuse can take many different forms such as: - o Cyber-bullying - Sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet by persons aged under 18 (referred to as Youth Produced Sexual Imagery) - Sexual assault - o Sexually harmful or problematic behaviour - Gang initiation or hazing type violence

-- cyber-bullying

-- sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet by persons aged under 18 (referred to as youth Produced Sexual Imagery)

-- sexual assault

-- o sexual violence or harassment

-- upskirting

-- o sexually harmful or problematic behaviour

-- o gang initiation or hazing type violence.

-- The school will follow Sexual Violence and Sexual Harassment guidance (DfE, 2017) when responding to such issues alongside local interagency procedures and the Harmful Sexual Behaviours strategy.
-This includes responding to any reports in a child-centred manner